just95/toml.dart/README.md

 name = 'C'
 ```

-One might iterate over the items of the list:
+It is possible to iterate over the tables in the array.

 ```dart
 document['items'].forEach((Map item) { // ok